 Does your dog smell like a big, fluffy corn chip?
 Close your eyes, take a quick whiff, and consider.
 Our Maizy normally exudes this faint aroma — and according to our animal nutritionist, that “snack chippy” smell often signals skin-level yeast overgrowth.
 Some pets naturally tend toward this condition, and others attain it as the result of a carb-heavy diet (aka the “constant kibble and crunchy cookie” regimen).

-Yeast overgrowth on the skin can lead to dry, scaly, irritated patches; even fungal infections.
+Yeast overgrowth on the skin can lead to an itchy dog with dry, scaly, irritated patches; even fungal infections.
 We’ve helped Maizy achieve a degree of itch relief by calibrating her carb intake, then subbing in fresh, human-grade protein every day.
 We feed her limited-ingredient Zignature Duck Formula Kibble as a base, then top it off with supplemental veggies and a specific amount of ground turkey or duck depending on her symptoms.
 Certainly, there are some very good low-carb/no-carb prepared dog food brands available, but we prefer to customize Maizy’s diet as her seasonal symptoms ebb and flow.
 This allows us to vary proportions and gauge how she’s responding.
-A word of caution, though: If you opt to prepare your own pet food, it’s always smart to consult with a pet nutritionist who can ensure you’re including the proper percentage of fats, minerals, and nutrients.
+A word of caution, though: If you opt to prepare your own pet food, it’s always smart to consult with a pet nutritionist who can ensure you’re including the proper percentage of fats, minerals and nutrients.

 Speaking of proteins, they’re not all created equal — especially if you follow the philosophies of Chinese medicine.
 Some are classified as “warming,” others “cooling.”
 Proteins like duck, rabbit, or fish are generally considered cooling, and, according to Chinese theory, are the most healing for dogs who suffer from allergies.
 In contrast, proteins like lamb or venison are considered the hottest proteins.
 These can sometimes act like kerosene on a fire when it comes to aggravating allergic flare-ups.